 Data encryption.
 Using a key unique to each process, we encrypt data both in transit and at rest as it passes through Fivetran.

 Auditing standards.
 We’re compliant with SOC 2.
 We conduct an independent AT101/SOC 2 audit annually and make the report available under a non-disclosure agreement to all existing and prospective customers upon request.

-Column blocking.
+Column blocking and column hashing.
 Column blocking, currently available for eight of our most popular connectors (with more planned for the future), allows you to block specific columns from replicating to your warehouse, allowing you to avoid sending PII to your data warehouse.
-Soon we will release column hashing, which will allow you to hash sensitive data while still performing joins across tables in your warehouse.
+Column hashing allows you to hash sensitive data while still performing joins across tables in your warehouse.

 Disclosure of customer data.
 Fivetran only discloses customer data to third parties where disclosure is necessary to provide services or comply with lawful requests from public authorities.

 Access management.
 Fivetran provides an advanced set of access and encryption features to help customers effectively protect their information.
 We do not access or use customer data for any purpose other than providing, maintaining and improving Fivetran services and as otherwise required by law.